-- Experimental and numerical results may be used to justify the applicability and conservatism of this appendix to SC walls thicker than 60 in.
-(1500 mm). - (b) Typically, at least 0.25-in.-thick (6-mm) faceplate is needed for adequate stiffness and strength during concrete placement and rigging and handling operations.
+- (b) Typically, at least 0.25-in.-thick (6 mm) faceplate is needed for adequate stiffness and strength during concrete placement and rigging and handling operations.
 Additionally, faceplates thinner than 0.25 in.
-(6 mm) can have material properties and imperfections (waviness, etc.) of sheet metal (instead of structural plates).
+(6 mm) can have the material properties and imperfections (waviness, etc.) of sheet metal (instead of structural plates).
 The maximum faceplate thickness of 1.5 in.
-(38 mm) corresponds to the reinforcement ratio of 0.050 for the 60-in.-thick (1500-mm) SC wall.
+(38 mm) corresponds to the reinforcement ratio of 0.050 for the 60-in.-thick (1500 mm) SC wall.
 By limiting the faceplate thickness to 1.5 in.
 (38 mm), preheat will typically not be required. - (c) Use of a very low reinforcement ratio (lower than 0.015) poses concerns regarding handling strength and stiffness in addition to residual stresses due to fabrication operations and concrete casting.
-The use of very high reinforcement ratios (above 0.050) is not recommended because it can result in higher concrete stresses and change the governing limit state from faceplate yielding to concrete inelasticity and failure in compression, which can reduce the ductility of composite SC walls for in-plane shear loading. - For example, Table C-A-N9.1.1 shows the principal stresses in concrete and steel due to pure in-plane shear loading calculated using the mechanics-based model presented by Varma et al. (2014).
-The table was developed for SC walls with 36-in.
-(900-mm) concrete thickness, $f'c = 6$ ksi (42 MPa), and faceplates with $F_y = 50$ ksi (350 MPa).
-As shown, the concrete minimum principal compressive stress (σ{c-p2}) increases from $-0.15f'c$ to $-0.35f'c$ as the reinforcement ratio increases from 0.015 to 0.050.
-The upper limit of 0.050 for reinforcement ratio is based on this in-plane shear behavior and the lack of additional experimental data for very high reinforcement ratios. - (d) A minimum yield stress of 50 ksi (350 MPa) is specified for the faceplates to prevent: (i) residual (locked-in) stresses from concrete casting and (ii) thermally induced stresses from causing premature yielding and limiting the strength or ductility of the SC walls.
-For example, if the temperature increase of 230 °F (128 °C) is fully restrained, the corresponding strain will exceed the yield strain of ASTM A36 steel.
-Additionally, high-strength steels with yield stress greater than 65 ksi (450 MPa) are typically less ductile and, hence, not desirable for beyond-safe shutdown earthquake shaking. - (e) The requirements for proportioning and selecting the constituents used in concrete mix design are defined in ACI 349 (ACI, 2006).
+The use of very high reinforcement ratios (above 0.050) is not recommended because it can result in higher concrete stresses and change the governing limit state from faceplate yielding to concrete inelasticity and failure in compression, which can reduce the ductility of composite SC walls for in-plane shear loading.

+For example, Table C-A-N9.1.1 shows the principal stresses in concrete and steel due to pure in-plane shear loading calculated using the mechanics based model presented by Varma et al. (2014).
+The table was developed for SC walls with 36 in.
+(900 mm) concrete thickness, $f'c = 6$ ksi (41 MPa), and faceplates with $F_y = 50$ ksi (350 MPa).
+As shown, the concrete minimum principal compressive stress ( $\sigma{c-p2}$ ) changes from $-0.15f'c$ to $-0.35f'c$ as the reinforcement ratio increases from 0.015 to 0.050.
+The upper limit of 0.050 for reinforcement ratio is based on this in-plane shear behavior and the lack of additional experimental data for very high reinforcement ratios.

+- (d) A minimum yield stress of 50 ksi (350 MPa) is specified for the faceplates to prevent: (i) residual (locked-in) stresses from concrete casting, and (ii) thermally induced stresses from causing premature yielding and limiting the strength or ductility of the SC walls.
+For example, if the temperature increase of 230°F (128°C) is fully restrained, the corresponding strain will exceed the yield strain of ASTM A36 steel.
+Additionally, high-strength steels with yield stress greater than 65 ksi (450 MPa) are typically less ductile, and hence not desirable for beyond-safe shutdown earthquake shaking. - (e) The requirements for proportioning and selecting the constituents used in concrete mix design are defined in ACI 349-13 or ACI 349M-13 (ACI, 2013).
 The use of concrete with strength less than 4 ksi (28 MPa) is rare in safety-related nuclear facilities with the possible exception of base mats.
 The minimum concrete strength of 4 ksi (28 MPa) is also specified so that the minimum principal (compressive) stress in concrete remains in the elastic range while faceplate yielding occurs under in-plane shear loading.